bitliner/generator-html-parser/README.md

 A generator for [Yeoman](http://yeoman.io).

-It generates the basic structure to build an html parser in node.js .
+It generates the basic structure of an html parser in node.js.

+Useful if you are doing scraping with node.js.

 ## Getting Started